mvdbos/php-spider/README.md

 - supports two traversal algorithms: breadth-first and depth-first
 - supports depth limiting and queue size limiting
 - supports adding custom URI discovery logic, based on XPath, CSS selectors, or plain old PHP
-- comes with a useful set of prebuilt URI filters, such as Domain limiting
+- comes with a useful set of URI filters, such as Domain limiting
-- supports custom filters, both prefetch (URI) and postfetch (Resource content)
+- supports custom URI filters, both prefetch (URI) and postfetch (Resource content)
 - supports custom request handling logic
+- comes with a useful set of persistence handlers (memory, file.
+Redis soon to follow)
+- supports custom persistence handlers
+- collects statistics about the crawl for reporting
 - dispatches useful events, allowing developers to add even more custom behavior
 - supports a politeness policy
 - will soon come with many default discoverers: RSS, Atom, RDF, etc.
-- will soon support multiple queueing and persistence mechanisms (file, memcache, redis)
+- will soon support multiple queueing mechanisms (file, memcache, redis)
 - will eventually support distributed spidering with a central queue

 Installation
 ------------
 The easiest way to install PHP-Spider is with [composer](http://getcomposer.org/).
-Find it on http://packagist.org under the name `vdb/php-spider`.
+Find it on [Packagist](https://packagist.org/packages/vdb/php-spider).
 > Note: if you want to run the examples or unit tests, you need to do `composer install --dev`, so that all dependencies for the examples also get installed.

 Usage